Skill and Fitness Levels Explained

 The start of this process is for you to read the skill and fitness levels required by each adventure, which you’ll find in the ‘Full details’ tab on every tour page of our website.

-- You have some experience (one year) of riding a bike off-road
+- You have experience (minimum one year) of riding a mountain bike/ e-mountain bike off-road

-- You own a mountain bike and use it around once per month
+- You own a mountain bike/ E-MTB and ride it at least once per month

 - You can change gear, brake and pedal efficiently

-- You bike on canal paths, forest roads, double track and occasional singletrack
+- You bike on undulating (climbing and descending) gravel tracks, forest roads, double track and occasional singletrack

-- And the ‘+’ part of ‘Novice+’ means that you’re aspiring to ride sections of singletrack during your adventure with us
+- And the ‘+’ part of ‘Novice+’ means that you’re aspiring to ride sections of singletrack and more challenging terrain during your adventure with us

 - You have been mountain biking regularly for at least two years